imprvhub/fiftylist-python-v2/README.md

 ```bash
 cd /your/folder/directory/fiftylist-python
 ```
-2. Run the command `pip install -r requirements.txt` to install all required dependencies.
+2. Run the command `pip3 install -r requirements.txt` to install all required dependencies.
-3. Replace the variable defined at the beginning of the todoist.py code: `cors = CORS(app, resources={r"/todoist": {"origins": "https://fiftylist-frontend.vercel.app/"}})` with ->  `cors = CORS(app, resources={r"/todoist": {"origins": "http://localhost:3000/"}})` (or the port you designated for your frontend).
+3. Replace the variable defined at the beginning of the share.py code: `cors = CORS(app, resources={r"/share": {"origins": "https://fiftylist-frontend.vercel.app/"}})` with ->  `cors = CORS(app, resources={r"/share": {"origins": "http://localhost:3000/"}})` (or the port you designated for your frontend).
-4. Run `python3 todoist.py`.
+4. Run `python3 share.py`.

 IMPORTANT: Open two separate windows in your IDE to run the fullstack locally.
 Execute the commands to have both projects running simultaneously for them to work seamlessly.

 ## Feedback & Support
 Your input matters, and I'm ready to help address any inquiries or feedback you may have.
 Your contributions are essential for refining the project and enhancing the overall user experience.
 Don't hesitate to get in touch with me:

 Feel free to share your insights, recommendations, or suggestions for continuous improvement.
-If you encounter any challenges or require assistance, please [create a new GitHub issue](https://github.com/imprvhub/fiftylist-python/issues/new).
+If you encounter any challenges or require assistance, please [create a new GitHub issue](https://github.com/imprvhub/fiftylist-react/issues/new).
 Be sure to provide a detailed description of your issue to facilitate prompt and precise support.

 ## License
 For more information regarding this topic please read the following [Terms and Conditions Section.](https://fiftylist.vercel.app/html/termsandconditions.html)